kiwicom/orbit/packages/orbit-components/src/Switch/README.md

 ## Props

-The table below contains all types of props available in the StopoverArrow component.
+The table below contains all types of the props available in the Switch component.

 | Name           | Type                    | Default      | Description                             |
 | :------------- | :---------------------- | :----------- | :-------------------------------------- |